Make the Most of Your Collard Greens

-Lets to make the most of your collard greens by using every part of the vegetable.
-Collard greens are a nutritious and delicious addition to any meal, packed with vitamins and minerals such as calcium, vitamin A, and vitamin K. But did you know that even the stalks of the collard greens can be used and shouldn’t go to waste?
+Collard greens are a nutritious and delicious addition to any meal.
+They are packed with vitamins and minerals like calcium, vitamin A, and vitamin K. What many people don’t realize is that the stalks and stems are just as valuable and shouldn’t go to waste.

-First, let’s start with the collard greens themselves.
-When choosing collard greens, look for bunches that are firm and have vibrant green leaves.
-Avoid any that have wilted or discolored leaves.
-Once you have your collard greens, rinse them under cold water and remove the tough stems by cutting along the sides of the stem.
-You can then chop the leaves into smaller pieces for cooking.
+When choosing collard greens, look for bunches that are firm with vibrant green leaves.
+Avoid any that are wilted or discolored.
+Once home, rinse them well under cold water.
+Remove the tough center stems by cutting along each side of the rib, then chop the leaves into smaller pieces for cooking.

 Collard Green Stock